django-hurricane/django-hurricane/README.md

 ```python
 python manage.py serve --autoreload --static
 ```
-Ouput of this command looks as following:
+The ouput of this command looks as following:

 ```
 System check identified some issues: